Rishit-dagli/Rishit-dagli.github.io/_posts/2023-03-07-ferromagnetic-potts.md

  tags: [statistical-physics, learning-algorithms, graph-theory]
 ---

 The ferromagnetic Potts model is a canonical example of a Markov random field from statistical physics that is of great probabilistic and algorithmic interest.
-This is a distribution over all $$1$$-colorings of the vertices of a graph where monochromatic edges are favored.
+This is a distribution over all $$q$$-colorings of the vertices of a graph where monochromatic edges are favored.
 The algorithmic problem of efficiently sampling approximately from this model is known to be #BIS-hard, and has seen a lot of recent interest.
 This blog outlines some recently developed algorithms for approximately sampling from the ferromagnetic Potts model on d-regular weakly expanding graphs.
 This is achieved by a significantly sharper analysis of standard "polymer methods" using extremal graph theory and applications of Karger's algorithm to count cuts that may be of independent interest.
 This article is mostly about a rabbit hole I went down while reading the paper *Algorithms for the ferromagnetic Potts model on expanders* [^carlson2022algorithms].

 ## The Ferromagnetic Potts Model